-One often hears that music is the universal language.
+One often hears that 'music is the universal language'.
 I have been very fortunate to experience that universality many times during my professional career.
 At no time has the power of music been more apparent than during a recent tour in Poland.
 I will attempt to share in words what occurred in sound.

-I believe it is important to provide a brief background on how this musical opportunity came about.
-In February of 2003, Naomi Oliphant and I had the occasion to visit Poland to explore the possibility of establishing a musical exchange program with the Akademia Muzyczna im.
-Karola Szymanowskiego (Szymanowski Academy of Music) in Katowice.
-What we found was a progressive and well-established music school whose curriculum was very similar to ours at the University of Louisville School of Music.
-After considerable discussion, all parties agreed to pursue exchanges of faculty and students, with the hope of broadening the educational opportunities and experiences for all.
-Both musical institutions have openly embraced this exciting program, and exchanges are occurring at this time.
+I believe it is important to get a brief background on how this musical opportunity came about.
+In February of 2003, Associate Dean Naomi Oliphant and I had the occasion to visit Poland to explore the possibility of establishing a 'musical exchange' program with the Akademia Muzyczna im.
+Karol Szymanowskiego in Katowice.
+What we found was a progressive and well established music school whose curriculum was very similar to ours the University of Louisville School of Music.
+After considerable discussion, all parties agreed to pursue exchanges of faculty and students, with the hope of broadening the educational opportunities and experiences of all.
+Both musical institutions have openly embraced this exciting program and exchanges are occurring at this time.

-It would also be valuable to know the general atmosphere within Poland to appreciate how this cooperation became possible.
+It would also be valuable to know the general atmosphere within the country of Poland to appreciate how this cooperation became possible.
 While not a historian or social scientist, I take pride in trying to understand the political and social experiences of the people I meet during my travels.
 I had almost no point of reference when it came to Poland.
-I only had the slightest knowledge of its place in history as a country caught between very aggressive neighbors, Germany and Russia, occupied by one or both for many decades and even centuries.
+I only had the slightest knowledge of its place in history as a country caught between very aggressive neighbors - Germany and Russia - being occupied by one or both for many decades and even centuries.
 I found that their collective experience of occupation fostered a population who has looked for freedom of expression.
-Since removing the oppressive control of Communism in 1989, the country is alive with people who now have the opportunity to interact and exchange with others throughout the world.
-Poles have had a long and healthy relationship with their counterparts in the United States.
-This is due in part to the large immigrant Polish population and our mutual interests in the arts and freedom of expression.
+Since removing the oppressive control of Communism in 1989, the country is alive with people getting the opportunity to interact and exchange with others throughout the world.
+Poles have had a long, healthy relationship with their counterparts in the United States.
+This is due in part to the large immigrant Polish population and our mutual interest in the arts and freedom of expression.

 The desire to express one's search for freedom is visible everywhere, especially in the arts.
-Their literature, painting, theater, film, and especially music display this quest for self-expression.
+Their literature, painting, theater, film and especially music display this quest for self expression.
 Music plays a very important role in the life and identity of Poland and is revered as one of the most respected professions.
-Pianist/composer Frederic Chopin is considered a national treasure, and his works are known to all.
-Internationally recognized contemporary composers Witold Lutosławski and Krzysztof Penderecki received the University of Louisville's Grawemeyer Awards for Music in 1985 and 1992 respectively.
+Pianist/composer Frederic Chopin is considered a national treasure and his works are known by all.
+Internationally recognized contemporary composer Krzysztof Penderecki has received the University of Louisville's Grawemeyer Award for Music in 1992.
 Music and all it brings to society is taken very seriously.

 While classical music has a long, established tradition, many other forms of musical expression are present throughout the country.
-Forbidden by both the Nazi and communist regimes, jazz has played and continues to play a prominent role in Poland.
-There is a very active jazz community with a national jazz society; jazz clubs are in all major cities and most other populated areas.
-Since 1954, numerous international jazz festivals have brought many leading jazz performers such as Dave Brubeck, Duke Ellington, and Miles Davis to Poland.
-Native musicians such as trumpeter Tomasz Stanko, pianist Adam Makowicz (who performed at the University of Louisville School of Music in September 2003), violinist Michal Unbaniak, vocalist Urszula Dudziak, and many others are recognized in both their homeland and abroad as exceptional performers.
+Forbidden by both the Nazi and communist regime, jazz has played and continues to play a prominent role in Poland.
+There is a very active jazz community with a national jazz society and jazz clubs are in all major cities and most other populated areas.
+Since 1954, numerous international jazz festivals have brought many leading jazz performers such as Dave Brubeck, Duke Ellington and Miles Davis to Poland.
+Native musicians such as trumpeter Tomasz Stanko, pianist Adam Makowicz (who performed at the SofM in September 2003), violinist Michal Unbaniak, vocalist Urszula Dudziak and many others are recognized in both their homeland and abroad as exceptional performers.